-EDI stands for “Electronic Data Interchange” and is the most commonly used B2B eCommerce technology.
-The EDI process involves the electronic interchange of business information – or data – between two organizations, called “Trading Partners.”
+EDI is “Electronic Data Interchange” and is the most commonly used in B2B eCommerce technology.
+The EDI process involves the electronic interchange of business information – or data – between two organizations, called “trading partners.”
 There is an established set of EDI standards that format documents so that they can be exchanged electronically (watch our video on YouTube about how to read an EDI document

 EDI replaces paper forms of many documents, including invoices, advance shipping notifications, student transcripts, healthcare claims and many others.
 With EDI, you decrease inaccuracies, business costs and time.

 Many businesses, government agencies and other organizations use EDI every day to manage their business transactions.
 That’s because EDI is automated, efficient and highly secure compared to manually exchanging documents that contain sensitive information.

 Why is Electronic Data Interchange or EDI better and how can it benefit my organization?

 EDI is a widely accepted B2B platform that supports multiple industries and companies of any size, scope or niche.
 Its cross-function capability integrates nicely with trading partners’ various internal systems and technologies.
 In fact, most major trading partners require suppliers to use EDI to improve the speed, accuracy, efficiency and security of doing business.

 EDI technology provides several advantages to organizations over other data formats such as xml.
 These advantages include:

 - Receipts for Every Message Sent: These Functional Acknowledgements (FA) ensure that you know if your message was received by your trading partner.